json-api/json-api/format/index.md

 example `"posts.comments"` points at the `"comments"` relationship in each resource of type `"posts"`.

-By default, each value in the `"links"` object is a URL template, given as a string.
-However, a value in the `"links"` object **MAY** also be an object with two properties:
-`"href"`and `"type"`.
-In this case, the `"href"` key holds the URL template while the `"type"` key specifies the type of the linked resource(s), which facilitates lookups of linked resource objects by the client.
+Each value in the `"links"` object may either be a string or an object.
+If a value is a string, that string represents a URL template that can be used to find the linked resource(s), as in the example above.
+If the value is an object, it must have either an `"href"` key, a `"type"`key, or both; the `"href"` key holds the URL template while the `"type"` key  specifies the type of the linked resource(s), which facilitates lookups of linked resource objects by the client.

 Here's another example: